 9. Peermade – A Peaceful Getaway

-Our Lady of Good Health Church – This Roman Catholic church in Kerala is renowned for being served by the Congregation of the Missionary Brothers of Saint Francis of Assisi.
+Our Lady of Good Health Church: This Roman Catholic church in Kerala is renowned for being served by the Congregation of the Missionary Brothers of Saint Francis of Assisi.

-Valanjamkanam Waterfalls – Even though this waterfall is a tiny one, it serves as a good halt to admire the scenic view while sipping a cup of tea at the tea shops here.
+Valanjamkanam Waterfalls: Even though this waterfall is a tiny one, it serves as a good halt to admire the scenic view while sipping a cup of tea at the tea shops here.

 10. Malampuzha – For A Beautiful Experience

 They say there is something in store for everyone in Malampuzha, which is why you cannot miss out on one of the best hill stations in Kerala.
-Explore the rock gardens or spot the various species of fishes at the fish-shaped aquarium here or simply visit the amusement parks for fun-packed holiday with your folks.
+Explore the rock gardens or spot the various species of fish at the fish-shaped aquarium here or simply visit the amusement parks for a fun-packed holiday with your folks.
 The best time to visit Malampuzha is from the months of August to April.
 Check out the list of places that you can visit in this hill station:

 11. Gavi – For Admiring The Serenity

 Another spot for admiring the true serenity that lies in the land of Kerala is this hill station of Gavi, located in Pathanamthitta District.
 With so many activities on board like boating, trekking, wildlife exploration, bird watching, camping, staying in the tree house accommodations and forest safaris, you’ll be spoilt for choice in this paradise!
 The best time to visit Gavi is from the month of September to February.
 Take a look at these best places you ought to visit in and around this hill station:

-Periyar National Park – Soothing blue lakes flowing through the lush green forest patches at the bottom of the majestic mountains are home to many wild species that await you here.
+Periyar National Park: Soothing blue lakes flowing through the lush green forest patches at the bottom of the majestic mountains are home to many wild species that await you here.

-Neer Veezhcha WaterFalls – Located in Gavi, these waterfalls are famous for their captivating beautiful sight.
+Neer Veezhcha WaterFalls: Located in Gavi, these waterfalls are famous for their captivating beautiful sight.

 Suggested Read: Food Paradises Of Kerala : Go On A Gastronomic Joy Ride